opencodeiiita/GoGit/CONTRIBUTORS/IIITA/Second_year/Mallik Prabhanjan/info.md

 Ans) In git, last commit can be edited by using the command git commit --amend.
 After this command, a editor open up in which we can edit our commit.
 After editing and exiting the editor, the commit is edited.

+Ques - (Issue: 336)

+Ans) First I answered the ques and made the first commit.
+Then I added a new line and made second commit.
+Then I pushed the changes and made PR.
+Then using git rebase -i HEAD~1 i deleted the second commit.
+Since I deleted the second commit, there will be no merge conflicts.
+Then I force pushed this changes.